My 87-year-old mom fell eleven weeks ago and the stress hasn't let up since. Beth, my sister and only sibling, has shouldered most of the load.

 AND they helped me feel less alone in my journey.
 The impact those books had on me continues to this day—because the journey continues.

-My deepest hope for GRAVEYARD OF SAFE CHOICES, my later in life coming out memoir, forthcoming in Fall 2023 from the University of Wisconsin Press, is that it will help MY readers feel less alone.
+My deepest hope for THE ONLY WAY THROUGH IS OUT, my later in life coming out memoir, forthcoming February 2024 from the University of Wisconsin Press, is that it will help MY readers feel less alone.

 The women at midlife who long for a bigger, different life but are afraid to leave the safety of the known.